 Global problems require global solutions

 Every country has been impacted by COVID-19 and should do everything they can to prevent this from ever happening again.
-Canada and other G20 countries have the power and influence to move the world into action.
 Shutting down wildlife markets and curbing the wildlife trade is the most effective way to prevent future pandemics and now is the time to act.

-A coalition of Canadian and international animal protection organizations, academics, conservationists and zoonotic disease experts are calling on the Canadian government to bring this issue to the G20 and take action nationally.
+In 2020, a coalition of Canadian and international animal protection organizations, academics, conservationists and zoonotic disease experts called on the Canadian government to bring this issue to the G20 and take action nationally.

-- Committing at the G20 to end the international trade in wild animals and wild animal products that could contribute to the spread of zoonotic diseases.
+We are asking the Canadian government to not only bring this issue to international platforms but also to curb the import and domestic trade in wild animals and wild animal products that could contribute to the spread of zoonotic disease in Canada by: